I'm Already There (song)

-"I'm Already There" is a song by American country music band Lonestar, written by lead singer Richie McDonald along with Gary Baker, Frank J. Myers and lyrics by David Zippel.
-It was released on April 16, 2001, as the lead-off single to their fourth studio album of the same name.
+"I'm Already There" is a song by American country music band Lonestar, written by lead singer Richie McDonald along with Gary Baker, Frank J. Myers and David Zippel.
+It was released on April 16, 2001, as the lead single from their fourth studio album of the same name.
 It spent six weeks at the top of the Billboard Hot Country Singles & Tracks chart.
 The song was the band's fifth consecutive Number One, and their seventh overall.

 Content

 In the song, McDonald narrates about a man who is on the road, and the lyric explains how the man feels and how his family is responding to his absence.
 This also explains how much the man loves his family, and how much they mean to him.
 He then says that he will always be there for them in spirit, even though he is separated from them physically.
+McDonald stated that the song was inspired by a long-distance phone conversation he had with his then four-year-old son Brett in California in 2000 during the band's promotional tour for their album Lonely Grill, and that he wrote the song to cope with his separation from his family on the road.
 The song became associated with the September 11 attacks (even though it was released before the attacks) along with family members being deployed and returning from deployment, and has been heard many times on Good Morning America.
-Due to its tone and subject matter, "I’m Already There" is considered one of Lonestar’s darker songs, alongside "Not a Day Goes By", their 2002 single revolving around breakups.
+Due to its tone and subject matter, "I'm Already There" is considered one of Lonestar's darker songs, alongside "Not a Day Goes By", their 2002 single revolving around breakups.

 On their 2003 greatest-hits package From There to Here: Greatest Hits, Lonestar included a "Message from Home" version which included dubbed-in telephone calls placed by family members of soldiers.
 This version also lacks the line "And I'll gently kiss your lips / Touch you with my fingertips" from the second verse.